Dream-City-Church/sms-opt-in/README.md

 * Order: 0
 * Supervisor User: No
 * Text Template: _The SMS template you created earlier_
-* Text To Contact Field: Contacts.Contact_ID
+* Text To Contact Field: Contact_ID

 ### Explanation